Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks’ wild-card loss to the Rams

 2. What was most to blame for what happened against the Rams on Saturday?

 Jude: You could point a finger at a lot of facets of the offense.
 Wilson wasn’t good enough.
 The protection from the offensive line wasn’t good enough.
 The run game wasn’t good enough.
 And the offensive game plan certainly wasn’t good enough.
 A third matchup against the Rams — and against the No. 1 defense in the NFL — required a plan with multiple variations, with new wrinkles, with new thinking.
 The Seahawks didn’t seem to have any of that, and if they thought they had some of that coming into the game they didn’t figure out how to show any of it.
 These weren’t new issues, either.
-It was the same, stale, disorganized offense we’d seen far too often in the second half of the season.
+It was the same stale, disorganized offense we’d seen far too often in the second half of the season.
 They were 2 for 14 — 2 for 14! — on third down, which points to problems with both the play-calling and the execution of those plays.
-The lack of adjustments — both during the week and during the game — showed up again and again the past two months, and because of that the Seahawks were exposed on Saturday against an elite defense.
+The lack of adjustments — both during the week and during the game — showed up again and again the past two months, and because of that the Seahawks were exposed Saturday against an elite defense.

 Condotta: Watching the replay made clear how much the Seahawks’ offensive line was just outmanned by the Rams, especially Aaron Donald.
-It’s not news that Donald is really good, but boy did he prove it anew on Saturday.
+It’s not news that Donald is really good, but boy did he prove it anew Saturday.
 It was going to be hard for Seattle to mount real consistent drives, and then the pick-six put the Seahawks into early desperation mode.
 It felt like the only thing that really worked for Seattle’s offense came when Wilson scrambled and made something happen, which felt like the case too often the last month or so of the season.
 That’s an awful lot to ask against the Rams.
 But it wasn’t just the line — Seattle’s receivers also had a really tough day.
 Consider that Tyler Lockett didn’t have a catch after the seven-minute mark of the second quarter.
 And then the defense also got pushed around too much by Los Angeles’ running game.
 The Rams seemed to change their focus a little bit, not really bothering with the fly sweeps and all that after Seattle’s win two weeks ago — their quarterback situation probably played into that, too.
 The Rams only averaged 3.8 yards per carry but it somehow felt like more than that.

 3. Do the Seahawks need to do something radical with this offense this offseason?